 Overall, the actions were effective as planned.
 Appropriately staffing the school was effective and positions filled, but there was a world language position vacant from January to April.
 Support for English Learners was partially effective because services were provided outside of the instructional day.
 This will be changed for 2025-26.
 Support for Students with Disabilities was effective, and the Charter School is advertising for on-site positions.
-Professional development was effective, and the continued focus for 2025-26 will be Data Analysis, MTSS, RtI2, and PBIS.
+Professional development was effective, and the continued focus for 2025-26 will be Data Analysis, MTSS, Rtl2, and PBIS.
 SCCCS will continue to ensure that new staff and teachers receive professional development in Extra Lesson, Alliance Public Waldorf tenets, and Mathematics.
 Technology Infrastructure and support were effective.
 Intervention and supplemental materials were effective, but focus should continue to focus on the high ceiling of high achievers.
-After school program and summer school/intersession has been effective, and SCCCS will continue to prepare students for non-fiction writing tasks that align with SBAC.
+After school program and summer school/intersession has been effective, and SCCCS will continue to develop the program for 30 intersession days per year.
+Writing program has been effective, and SCCCS will continue to prepare students for non-fiction writing tasks that align with SBAC.